-Version 9 can be deployed within a company to back up all virtual machines or physical servers.
-MSPs can also use this software solution to offer secure managed backup service to their clients.
 Version 9 comes with a web based central management console for system administrator to easily manage the whole backup system through any web browser.
-It supports various solutions such as Microsoft 365 Backup including SharePoint Online, Outlook, Teams, OneDrive etc. In addition to the above, Linux Bare Metal Backup, Tibero Database Server and PostgreSQL Server are currently supported.
+It supports various features such as Microsoft 365 Backup including SharePoint Online, Outlook, OneDrive etc. In addition to the above, the backup and restoration of Microsoft Teams are also supported.

-With the enhancement of functionalities, the Company believes Version 9 provides improved user experience for its customers.
-The Company will continue to pay close attention to the changes in the market and the direction for future development.
+With the enhancement of functionalities, we believe Version 9 provides improved user experience for our customers.
+We will continue to pay close attention to the changes in the market and the direction for future development.